Let me tell you a story.

 The only answer I could ever come to within my heart was that I wanted to.
 I wanted this path.
 I wanted to sit on the very top of that mountain and pray.
 That's what I wanted.
 Waste or not, I reckoned, it was what I needed to do.

-6 years later, when I was 24, I went back to Taiwan to see my brother.
-Out of old time’s sake, I wanted to visit my old mountain.
+6 years later, when I was 24, I visited that small town once more.
+Out of old time's sake, I wanted to visit my old mountain.
 I drove my scooter there (an upgrade from my bicycle!), Parked it at the base,hiked up to the pagoda.
 I thought that for sure my path would be gone – it had been 6 years, after all, but I wanted to check it out nonetheless.

 I found that someone – who? – had discovered it.
 That someone had carefully lined the sides of the path that I had spent so many hours creating with beautiful smooth white stones.
 I couldn't believe it.
 Stunned, I raced on up to the next level – and the next – and the next – and the next (there were 5 levels that I had carved out) and they were all lined, all cared for.

-When I reached the top that day, I threw myself on the ground and cried that something so unforeseen had happened.
-I had created something from love with no expectation that it would live beyond me – but it had.
-My heart was full and happy and the beauty and magic in the world shone clearly.
+When I reached the top that day, I threw myself on the ground and cried with joy that something so unforeseen had happened – that though I had created something from love with no expectation that it would live beyond me – it had.
+I thanked God with my heart – full and happy.

 I thought of my path in Taiwan.
 I thought of Martin Luther King Jr's words: Our lives begin to end the day we become silent about things that matter.
 Sometimes I can't see the end in the beginning – sometimes it's only recognizing that it matters to me and so it is important and should be acted upon.
 Sometimes it's simply responding to a feeling that I am compelled to respond to.
 Create this , do that.
 It doesn't always make sense.
 It doesn't always have to.